 College of Nursing receives $1.5 million HRSA grant for nurse practitioner-led interprofessional center for local at-risk populations

-Columbus, OH (September 11, 2012) – The Ohio State University College of Nursing has received a $1.5 million dollar grant from The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, to implement an interprofessional physical and mental health primary care center in a Near East Side neighborhood of Columbus, Ohio.
+The Ohio State University College of Nursing has received a $1.5 million grant from The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, to implement an interprofessional physical and mental health primary-care center in a Near East Side neighborhood of Columbus, Ohio.

-The grant allows for full-time operation of a planned Ohio State College of Nursing Total Health & Wellness Center, a primary care clinic set to open in autumn 2012.
-The clinic will offer an innovative nurse practitioner (NP)-led interprofessional collaborative practice (IPCP) that integrates mental health and primary care services from medical, pharmacy, and social work team members for high-risk populations in inner city Columbus.
+The grant allows for full-time operation of a planned Ohio State College of Nursing Total Health & Wellness Center, a primary-care clinic set to open in autumn 2012.
+The clinic will offer an innovative nurse practitioner-led interprofessional collaborative practice (IPCP) that integrates mental health and primary-care services from medical, pharmacy and social work team members for high-risk populations in inner-city Columbus.

 The center will incorporate evidence-based intervention programs, including Million Hearts education and screening and cognitive-behavioral skills building for depression and anxiety, to improve health outcomes of the underserved in the Near East Side neighborhood.
 Introduced in September 2011 by the Department of Health and Human Services (HHS), the Million Hearts initiative is a public-private sector effort connecting programs and policies aimed at preventing one million heart attacks and strokes in the next five years.

-The first objectives of the project are to develop a healthcare delivery team to achieve the core competencies for IPCP as outlined by the national Interprofessional Education Collaborative Expert Panel.
-The second is to implement and sustain an IPCP model that incorporates Million Hearts; an NP-led TeamCare model; the US Preventive Services Task Force recommendations for depression screening and Creating Opportunities for Personal Empowerment (COPE), an evidence-based program for overweight teens and adolescents who are depressed and anxious.
+The first objective of the project is to develop a healthcare delivery team to achieve the core competencies for IPCP as outlined by the national Interprofessional Education Collaborative Expert Panel.
+The second is to implement and sustain an IPCP model that incorporates Million Hearts, an NP-led TeamCare model, the US Preventive Services Task Force recommendations for depression screening and Creating Opportunities for Personal Empowerment (COPE), an evidence-based program for overweight teens and adolescents who are depressed and anxious.

 “This integrated model of care has outstanding potential for positive impact because a targeted focus on improving the health and wellness of individuals with chronic conditions will hopefully improve adherence to treatment, improve outcomes and lower healthcare costs,” said Margaret Graham, PhD, RN, FNP, PNP, project director and associate dean for advanced practice & clinical partnerships at the College of Nursing.

 Kristie Flamm, MSN, FNP-BC, ACNP-BC, formerly an emergency room nurse practitioner at Ohio State’s Wexner Medical Center, has been named director of the Total Health & Wellness Center.
-The center will be staffed by family nurse practitioners (FNPs) serving as primary care providers, in collaboration with physicians and a psychiatric mental health NP.
-Other members of the team will include registered nurses, mental health counselors, pharmacists, dietitians, and social workers.
+The center will be staffed by family nurse practitioners serving as primary care providers in collaboration with physicians and a psychiatric mental health nurse practitioner.
+Other members of the team will include registered nurses, mental health counselors, pharmacists, dietitians and social workers.